stadium-software/popups/README.md

    2. Set the Value property to: *true* to show a popup or to *false* to hide it

 # FullPage Popup
 The full-page popup method makes complete pages appear to be popups.
-These pages use a Template that applies to popup styling to any page.
-This method has the advantage that the application developer can focus on the popup page development without having to deal with the rest of the page.
-This means that development can be faster and simpler.
-The only difference between this method and an in-page popup is that the opening page is not visible to the end user in the background of the popup page.
+These pages use a Template that is styled to appear to be a popup.
+Use this method when pages become difficult to develop or maintain.

 ## Setup
 1. Create a new template and name it "PopupTemplate"